zbabac/TrekMe/README.txt

  - Features

 '''Licensed under MIT license, so you are free to use the source code for any purpose you like, open source or commercial.
 Please, don't forget to mention me in your work.
-I hope that you will learn a lot, as I have learned from others.
+I hope that you will learn a lot, as I have learned from others.'''

 Change log since v1.4.6.2:
 	- added 3 new features